 JOBS JOBS JOBS!
 We have been hearing for years that the job outlook for nurse practitioners is growing strong.
-Nursing academia, nurse practitioner magazines, and various nursing websites (biased entities) continue to say the job outlook looks fantastic and we need to increase enrollment to meet the future demands… There will be vast shortages and all these Baby Boomers are going to need primary care… More people are getting health coverage… Blah blah blah…
+Nursing academia, nurse practitioner magazines, our credentialing boards, and various nursing websites (biased entities) continue to say:

-So, lets pause here for a second and look at some numbers.
-The AANP reports that 23,000 nurse practitioners graduated in 2016 and 27,800 graduated in 2018.
+So, lets pause here for a second and look at some actual numbers.
+Remember the whole “evidence based” thing we learned in school?
+So, the AANP reports that 23,000 nurse practitioners graduated in 2016 and 27,800 graduated in 2018.
 That is 4,800 more graduates than just a couple years prior.
 We now have a total of 270,000 NPs in the job market as of 2018.
+This increases every year…

 The BLS goes on to state that there will be a 26% increase in jobs over the next 10 years.
 We can expect 62,000 more jobs in the next 10 years.
 That sounds great!
 Wow that is a lot of jobs.
 The future is bright!

 But hold your horses, don’t get to excited because it gets worse.
 If nurse practitioner programs continue to pump out 27,000 graduates a year over the next 10 years that will be 270,000 nurse practitioners entering the job market with only a projection of 62,000 new jobs being formed.
 That is a shortage of 208,000 needed jobs!
 Yes, there will be nurse practitioners retiring and leaving the job market, but I highly doubt there will be enough to offset this.
 Where are all these people going to work?
 Please tell me if you know!
 I would LOVE to know.